plone/training/angular.rst

 We need to use the collective.themesitesetup export feature available here: http://whatever.herokuapp.com/Plone/++theme++plonecustom/@@export-site-setup.

-Obviously we do not need to export everything, in our current case we just want to get the comment feature related configuration and the content-type configuration, so we just select `typeinfo` and `plone.app.registry`.
+Obviously we do not need to export everything, in our current case we just want to get the comment feature related configuration and the content type configuration, so we just select `typeinfo` and `plone.app.registry`.

 After clicking on `Export`, our theme will contain a new folder named ``install``.